PGM-Lab/InferPy/docs/notes/guidedata.rst

    :lines: 113-114

-Note that the column names must be the same than those in our model.
+Note that column names must be the same than those in our model.
 In case of being different or reading from a file without header, we might use the mapping functionality: